-Treats a wide range of bacterial eye infections, but may damage corneal epithelium with prolonged use.
+It treats many bacterial eye infections but may damage corneal epithelium with prolonged use.
 Use in treating specific gram negatives and S. aureus.

-Eye drops: Big gun.
+Eye drops are a big gun.
 Expensive.
 Alternative to ciprofloxacin.
-Would not use as the first line unless Pseudomonas suspected, as in contact lens wearers.
+It would not use as the first line unless Pseudomonas is suspected, as in contact lens wearers.
 May achieve superior microbial eradication rates vs. ofloxacin.
 No crystalline precipitate.

 Not as well absorbed as other fluoroquinolones.
 Risk of crystalluria.
-Patients receiving norfloxacin should be well hydrated and should be instructed to drink fluids liberally.
+Patients receiving norfloxacin should be well-hydrated and instructed to drink fluids liberally.
 Otherwise similar to other quinolones.

 Inconvenient four times a day alternative to doxycycline.
 May cause fetal harm.
 Stains teeth in pts < 8 years old.
 Photosensitivity.

-Comment: Authors address the red-eye and provide helpful clinical distinguishing features to direct treatment.
+Comment: The authors address the red-eye and provide helpful clinical distinguishing features to direct treatment.
 Of note, even bacterial conjunctivitis is usually self-limiting.
-Clinical data though is thin on most recommendations.
+Clinical data, though, is thin on most recommendations.

 Comment: A prospective, multicenter clinical trial demonstrated that AdenoPlus is a rapid, sensitive and specific in-office test for detecting adenoviral conjunctivitis when compared to traditional tests (PCR and CC-IFA).

-Comment: Though usually self-limiting, review of 11 RCTs with 3673 patients finds some faster clinical improvement with the use of topical antibacterials.
+Comment: Though usually self-limiting, a review of 11 RCTs with 3673 patients finds some faster clinical improvement with topical antibacterials.

-Comment: A review of the use of topical azithromycin in the treatment of ocular infections including conjunctivitis.
+Comment: A review of topical azithromycin’s use in treating ocular infections, including conjunctivitis.
 Summarizes the available RCTs.

 Comment: Acute hemorrhagic conjunctivitis (AHC) is an epidemic form of highly contagious conjunctivitis characterized by sudden onset of painful, swollen, red eyes, w/ conjunctival hemorrhage and excessive tearing.
-The report summarizes outbreak in Puerto Rico; 490K persons were affected; school-aged children and those living in crowded urban areas were at highest risk.
-To control outbreaks, prevention methods (e.g., frequent hand washing and avoidance of sharing towels and bedding) should be targeted to groups at highest risk.
+The report summarizes the outbreak in Puerto Rico; 490K persons were affected; school-aged children and those living in crowded urban areas were at the highest risk.
+Prevention methods (e.g., frequent hand washing and avoidance of sharing towels and bedding) should be targeted at groups at the highest risk to control outbreaks.

 Comment: A prospective, randomized-controlled, double-masked, multicenter study comparing the efficacy and safety of 0.5% levofloxacin ophthalmic solution with 0.3% ofloxacin ophthalmic solution for the treatment of bacterial conjunctivitis.
 Although clinical cure rates in the 0.5% levofloxacin and 0.3% ofloxacin treatment groups were similar, a 5-day treatment regimen with 0.5% levofloxacin achieved microbial eradication rates that were statistically superior to those attained with 0.3% ofloxacin.
 There was no difference in the incidence of treatment-related adverse events.